BigBaz54/symptoms_data_integration/README.md

 ### Run the program
 You need to first run init_index.py to create the indexes.

-Then you can run script.py to use the CLI interface.
+Then you can run script.py to use the CLI.
 ```bash
 python3 script.py 'symptom1;symptom2;...'
 ```